davidbeard741/arcticfrenz-data/README.md

 ### **Step 6:** Make a Batched API Request

-Open your development environment, create a code cell and create a create a variable named `apikey`.
+Open your development environment, create a variable named `apikey`.
 Paste your API Key from [Step 5]() into the variable

 ```PYTHON
 apikey = "INSERT YOUR API KEY BETWEEN THESE QUOTATION MARKS"
 ```

-Create a third code cell.
-Paste the code below into the cell.
+Copy and paste the code below into your development environement.

 ```PYTHON
 import requests